WORTH: The Next Generation of Philanthropists

 Launched in October 2015 for the purpose of engaging up and coming leaders in community philanthropy;

-WORTH now consists of 62 members who are committed to thinking strategically about what philanthropy
+WORTH now consists of more than 60 members who are committed to thinking strategically about what

 Members join WORTH by making a $250.00 annual donation to the WORTH Endowment Fund at the Community Foundation, which will provide for future community needs young professionals find valuable decades from now.
 In return for the members’ donation to the Endowment Fund, four private investors have provided dollar for dollar matching, up to $40,000 per year for members to grant at their discretion.